Large deviation principle and thermodynamic limit of chemical master equation via nonlinear semigroup: Application to large deviation principle for chemical reactions at single time

-\begin{thm} Assume ${\Phi}^\pm_j(\vx), \, \vx\in \bR^N$, after zero extension, is local Lipschitz continuous.
-We also assume one of the following two cases: \begin{enumerate}[(i)] \item there exists a reversible invariant measure $\pi_{\V}(\vxi),\,\vxi\in\omp$ in \eqref{master_db_n} satisfying exponential tightness and $p^0_{\V}\leq c \pi_{\V}$ for some constant $c$; \item the initial distribution $p^0_{\V}$ has a compact support and there exists a componentwisely positive mass vector $\vm$ satisfying \eqref{mb_j}. \end{enumerate} Then the chemical reaction process $\cv(t)$ at each time $t$ satisfies the exponential tightness and the large deviation principle with a good rate function $I(y;x,t)$.
+\begin{thm} Assume ${\Phi}^\pm_j(\vx), \, \vx\in \bR^N$, after zero extension, is locally Lipschitz continuous.
+Assume there exists (componentwisely) positive $\vm$ satisfying \eqref{mb_j}.
+Let $\cv (0)=\vx_0^{\V} \to \vx_0$ in $\bR^N_+$.
+Then the chemical reaction process $\cv(t)$ at each time $t$ satisfies the large deviation principle with a good rate function $I(y;\vx_0,t)$ as in Definition \ref{def_ld}. \end{thm}

-\end{thm} \begin{proof} First, the exponential tightness of the process $\cv$ is essential for large deviation analysis.
-Under the assumption (i), using Corollary \ref{cor:tight}, we obtain the exponential tightness at any time $t\geq 0$.
+\begin{proof} First, the exponential tightness of the process $\cv$ is essential for large deviation analysis.
+Using Lemma \ref{tight2}, the existence of positive $\vm$ and the fixed initial position $\cv (0)$ ensure that $\cv$ is exponentially tight for any $t$.